 In addition, applicants are expected to have strong undergraduate background in Math, Chemistry, and/or Physics.

 Students are encouraged to prepare themselves academically before applying to the program.
 Needing to take prerequisite/foundational courses after enrollment takes up time and will hinder a student's progress in the program.

 *Calculus is required for ZOOL 631 (Biometry) and OCN 682 (Programming and Statistics in R).
 Because Biometry or Statistics is required of both the MS and PhD (w/o prior MS) degrees, Calculus is a highly recommended course.

 The minimum required GPA for applicants to the MBGP is 3.2

 In recent years, the average GPA of students admitted to the MBGP has been ~3.47

 The GRE General Test score is not required of all applicants (starting with the Fall 2021 cycle); however, individual faculty may choose to recommend/require GRE General Test scores when considering students for their particular lab.
 The list of faculty currently requiring/preferring that an official GRE score be submitted can be found on our How to Apply page.

-If the faculty an applicant is interested in working with do not required the GRE, no score needs to be submitted.
-However, if the applicant has not contacted the faculty (and asked about GRE preferences) or if an applicant wants to have his/her materials eligible for review by the highest number of faculty, s/he should plan to submit an official GRE General Test score.
+If the faculty an applicant is interested in working with do not required the GRE, no score needs to be submitted with your application.
+However, if the applicant has not contacted the faculty (and asked about GRE preferences) or if an applicant wants to have his/her materials eligible for consideration by the highest number of faculty, the general recommendation would be to submit an official GRE General Test score.